eduprogrammer/LowLevel/README.md

 A set of low level functions for handle operations <br>
 with number outside the decimal System in many languages.<br>
 <br>

+IMPORTANT: It was dicovered that there is an error in the smallest function.<br>
+	The issue was removed in Python version ad it will be fixed in the other languages<br>
+	in the next commits.<br>
+	Be patient!;)<br><br>

 Available in:<br>
 	(x) Java<br>
 	(x) Javascript<br>